 - Applicants are admitted under the General Regulations of the School of Graduate Studies.
-Applicants must also satisfy the Department of Leadership, Higher and Adult Educations additional admission requirements stated below. - An appropriate bachelors degree from a recognized university in a relevant discipline with a grade equivalent to a University of Toronto mid-B or better in the final year. - Two letters of reference.
+Applicants must also satisfy the Department of Leadership, Higher and Adult Education's additional admission requirements stated below. - An appropriate bachelor's degree from a recognized university in a relevant discipline with a grade equivalent to a University of Toronto mid-B or better in the final year. - Two letters of reference.
 Whenever possible, one should be written by an educational professional for whom the applicant has worked.
 The second should be by a referee who can attest to the applicant's academic ability.

 - Coursework.
-Students must complete 5.0 full-course equivalents (FCEs) as follows: - LHA1004H Research Literacy in Educational Leadership and Policy (0.5 FCE), to be taken at the beginning of the program. - LHA1040H Introduction to Educational Leadership and Policy: Policy, Leadership, Change, and Diversity (0.5 FCE), to be taken at the beginning of the program. - 4.0 other FCEs, of which at least 2.0 FCEs must be from the Educational Leadership and Policy program.
+Students must complete 5.0 full-course equivalents (FCEs) as follows: - LHA1004H Research Literacy in Educational Leadership and Policy (0.5 FCE), to be taken at the beginning of the program. - LHA1040H Introduction to Educational Leadership and Policy: Policy, Leadership, Change, and Diversity (0.5 FCE), to be taken at the beginning of the program. - 4.0 other FCEs, of which at least 2.0 FCEs must be from the Educational Leadership and Policy program, normally at the 1000 level or 5000 special topics level.
 Students may choose to focus on one of the four research areas: Policy, Leadership, Change, or Social Diversity.